MLB The Show 16: New features

-The game features more game modes, such as Road To The Show and an all-new franchise mode.
-In addition, Conquest Mode and Battle Royale have been added into the game.
+The game features more game modes than the previous iteration, MLB 15: The Show, such as Road To The Show and an all-new franchise mode.
+In addition, Conquest Mode and Battle Royale have been added to Diamond Dynasty.

 Conquest Mode

 Conquest Mode pits the user's Diamond Dynasty team against all 30 MLB teams and their strongholds to capture new territories and eventually all of North America.
 Each territory is inhabited by fans of the user's team or one of the 30 MLB teams.
-In order to capture one of the territories, the user must attack the territory by either playing a minimum three-inning game against that team or simulate to avoid playing the game.
+In order to capture one of the territories, the user must attack the territory by either playing a minimum three-inning game against that team or simulating to avoid playing the game.
 However, all 30 MLB teams are also trying to capture territories and strongholds, which means the user's team will have to defend its territories and strongholds.

 Battle Royale

 Battle Royale is a competitive player-vs-player mode.
 The user has 25 rounds to draft their best team to go up against opponents to reach the 20-win mark in a double-elimination format, with smaller bonuses awarded for 19-win campaigns.
 Playing Battle Royale the first time is free, but any other entries cost an additional 1,500 stubs.